angelamarkos/Matrix-module/README.md

 Create Matrix class with following methods:

 1. __ init__ (self, 2d_array) must get 2d array in argument <br>
-1.1. befor creating Matrix shuld be checked if matrix <br>
+1.1. befor creating Matrix should be checked if matrix <br>
    . has anly numerical items <br>
    . rows have same length <br>
-if not raise Exception with corresponding message <br>
+if not then raise Exception with corresponding message <br>

 2. __ add__(self, other_matrix) method should add current instance to matrix instanse that pass as argument <br>
 3. __ sub__(self, other_matrix) method should subtract from current instance a matrix instanse that pass as argument <br>